Computer Wrist Rest: Get Comfort & Prevent Pain

 Are wrist rests bad for you if used incorrectly?

 Yes, absolutely.
 If you rest your wrists directly on the pad while actively typing, it can compress nerves and tendons, potentially exacerbating issues like carpal tunnel syndrome instead of preventing them.
-Always remember to support the heel of your palm during breaks, not your wrist while typing.
+Always to support the heel of your palm during breaks, not your wrist while typing.

 How often should I replace my wrist rest?